 Project Background

-High water temperatures impact not only threatened salmon and steelhead, which requires cold water to survive, but also native plants and other wildlife.
+High water temperatures impact not only threatened salmon and steelhead, which require cold water to survive, but also native plants and other wildlife.
 Additionally, yellow flag iris is an aggressive invasive plant that thrives in warm water.
 It reduces habitat for native plants, fish, birds, and animals.

 The project goal is to improve water quality and habitat in Crystal Springs Creek to support the continued recovery of salmon populations.